Trent Parke

-Trent Parke (born 1971) is an Australian photographer.
+Trent Parke is an Australian photographer.
 He is the husband of Narelle Autio, with whom he often collaborates.
 He has created a number of photography books; won numerous national and international awards including four World Press Photo awards; and his photographs are held in numerous public and private collections.
 He is a member of Magnum Photos.

-Life and work
+Early life

-Parke was born and brought up in Newcastle, New South Wales; he now lives in Adelaide, South Australia.
+Parke was born and brought up in Newcastle, New South Wales.
 He started photography when he was twelve.
 At age 13 he watched his mother die from an asthma attack.
-He has worked as a photojournalist for The Australian newspaper.